zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-or, using the wave number notation,
+or, using the wavenumber notation,

 $$ \tag{11.22}
 \begin{aligned}